-Most readers of this blog know that I’ve spent much of the last decade involved in Christian higher education.
+I’ve spent much of the last decade and a half involved in Christian higher education.
 I’ve always been interested in cultural engagement from the Church.
-I think that is just natural when you study art in NYC.
-You see strong western roots in Christianity but you also see the way that the current world has gone in a very different direction.
+Maybe that is just natural when one studies art in NYC.
+I saw the strong western roots in Christianity but I also saw the way that the current world has gone in a very different direction.

 The World Hates Us

 The problem is that we both misuse and misunderstand what the above principles mean.
-I have seen over and over again Christians behave badly, sometimes very badly, then when they are called out for their behavior they fall back on the idea that the World will hate us.
+I have seen over and over again Christians behave badly, sometimes very badly, then when they are called out for their behavior they excuse the consequences with the explanation that the World will hate us.
 At the same time, scripture also teaches that we will be known by our love (John 13:35).
-If we are hated because we are behaving badly, because we are showing hate then the world is not hating us in the way that Jesus described.
+If we are hated because we are behaving badly, because we are showing hate, then the world is not hating us in the way that Jesus described.
 I have also seen Christians hated for standing for love and Truth.
 That is the way we are to be hated.

-Inherent in the us verses them idea above is that there is the Church and the World and the World hates the Church.
+Inherent in the us versus them idea above is the belief that there is the Church and the World and the World hates the Church.
 Again, there is truth to this.
 But, when I was in Louisiana I took to saying, “The church is not the Church.”
 In scripture, the Church is those who are redeemed believers in Christ.
-In our culture, the Church is those people who spend Sunday mornings, at least some of them, in a particular building we call a church.
-There is certainly overlap in these two.
-But, I also believe there is a significant number who are a part or the cultural club called church but are not redeemed believers in Jesus.
+In our culture, the Church is those people who spend some of their Sunday mornings in a particular building we call a church.
+There is certainly overlap between these two.
+Yet, there is a significant number who are a part of the cultural club called church but are not redeemed believers in Jesus.

 What is the World?

 Today, we tend to set our religious system only at odds with the secular perspective.
 But, I believe that the World includes portions of the cultural club we call church.
 For example, the organization of the religious right around the abortion issue has been demonstrated by Historian Randall Balmer to actually be rooted in racism.
-This is just one example of something that is considered the Church actually being a part of the World.
-I contend that a similar argument can be made for the hate supporting political ideologies today that are seen as being associated with the Church but are actually a part of the World.
+Christian activism rooted in racism is just one example of something that is considered the Church but is actually a part of the World.
+I contend the same is true for the hate supporting political ideologies today that are seen as being associated with the Church (particularly the Evangelical Church) but are actually a part of the World.

-Like the Judaism of Jesus’ day the Church is, at times, a religious system established by Christ through supranatural intervention in history which has lost the plot to the point that it does not recognize the messiah for which it is named.
+Like the Judaism of Jesus’ day, the Church is, at times, a religious system established by Christ through supernatural intervention in history that has lost the plot to the point that it does not recognize the messiah for which it is named.

 The False Culture War

-Too many in the Church have completely misunderstood the spiritual battle in which we are involved and it has lead to some serious problems.
-In war both sides often do terrible things.
+Too many in the Church have completely misunderstood the spiritual battle in which we are involved and it has led to some serious problems.
+In war, both sides often do terrible things.
 We kill the enemy, mistreat prisoners, and interrogate using enhanced methods to extract information.
 Even if we are the “good guys” we refuse Jewish refugees, we intern Japanese Americans, and we drop bombs.

-The spiritual war is mistaken to be a battle between the Church and the World for cultural territory.
-We win battles and gain territory and they lose territory or the reverse.
-In a situation like this, winning the territory becomes the most important thing.
+The spiritual war is too often mistaken to be a battle between the Church and the World for cultural territory.
+When we win battles and gain territory, they lose territory.
+The same is true in the inverse.
+Winning the territory becomes the most important thing.
 It becomes okay to employ the tactics of war: killing our enemy, enhanced interrogation, or subterfuge in the name of winning the battle and eventually the war.